maxpmaxp/pdfreader/doc/examples/extract_page_text.rst

   >>> viewer.canvas.strings
   ['LOCAL INFORMATION', 'P19010300000457', ...]

-:class:`~pdfreader.viewver.canvas.Canvas` attributes are:
+:class:`~pdfreader.viewer.SimpleCanvas` attributes are:

-- :attr:`~pdfreader.viewver.canvas.Canvas.text_content` - contains all data within a single BT/ET block:
+- :attr:`~pdfreader.viewer.canvas.SimpleCanvas.text_content` - contains all data within a single BT/ET block:
   commands and text strings.
 All text strings are surrounded by brackets and decoded according to the current graphical state (_q_, _Q_, _gs_, _Tf_ and few other commands).
   The value can be used to parse text content by PDF markdown.

-- :attr:`~pdfreader.viewver.canvas.Canvas.strings` - list of all strings.
+- :attr:`~pdfreader.viewer.canvas.SimpleCanvas.strings` - list of all strings.
 Just plain text.
 No PDF markdown here.

 How to parse PDF markdown